Last Updated on April 5, 2021

 Fiber content: 3.0 g per 100 g (10), or 4.0 g in a cup of sweet potato cubes (133 g)

 Do you have a sweet tooth?
-Then these healthy filling snacks (in moderation) are perfect for you: Baked sweet potato toast
+Then these filling whole foods snacks (in moderation) are perfect for you: Baked sweet potato toast

 11. Carrots, raw

-For this transformation our body needs a little bit of fat.
-That’s why you should always prepare carrots with some oil or nuts.
+For this transformation, our body needs a little bit of fat.
+That’s why you should always prepare carrots with some oil or nuts and seeds.
 The same is true for sweet potatoes, mentioned above.